AztecProtocol/aztec-packages/yellow-paper/docs/private-message-delivery/send-note-guidelines.md

 Applications may also choose to query the user wallet software via an oracle call, so the wallet can decide whether to broadcast the note to self on chain based on user preferences.
 This allows users to save on gas costs by avoiding unnecessary note broadcasts if they rely on other backup strategies.

 Last, applications with strong compliance and auditability requirements may choose to enforce provable encryption, tagging, and delivery to the sender user.
 This ensures that all user activity within the application is stored on-chain, so the user can later provably disclose their activity or repudiate actions they did not take.

+## Delivering Messages to Multiple Recipients via Shared Secrets

+As an alternative to registering [multiple recipients for a given address](./registry.md#multiple-recipients-per-address), multisig participants may deploy a contract using a shared secret derived among them.
+This makes it cheaper to broadcast messages to the group, since every note does not need to be individually encrypted for each of them.
+However, it forces all recipients in the group to use the same encryption and tagging method, and adds an extra address they need to monitor for note discovery.

 ## Discussions